The Swan, Yardley

-A road junction named after a public house which stood on the Coventry Road at Yardley Road from Stuart times.
+The Swan is a road junction named after the public house which stood on the Coventry Road at Yardley Road from Stuart times.
 A public house known as the Swan was certainly here by 1605.

 The Coventry Road has been an major regional route for hundreds of years and here crosses Church Road, itself part of an important local route since prehistoric times.
 The 17th-century pub stood at angle across the south-east corner of the junction, a small three-gabled building.

 Left: The Swan junction - The Coventry Road runs left-to-right with the City Centre to the left); Church Road is straight ahead.
 The photographer has his back to the Swan Inn.
 Thanks for the use of this postcard to JKC on the Birmingham History Forum.